Were it not for the TV, in all honesty, we’d have probably given up on everything last year.

 Winter, Sky Atlantic

 One of the greatest series of the decade left us on a cliffhanger at the end of series two, with Kendall (Jeremy Strong) dropping daddy dearest (Brian Cox) into a world of public pain and humiliation.
 Which is exactly how we like our Roys.
-Filming has already commenced on the Waystar Royco crew for series three of Succession, which hopefully means we'll be settling into TV's best opening credits again by the end of 2021.
+Filming is well under way for series three of Succession, and HBO bosses have confirmed we'll be settling into TV's best opening credits again before the end of 2021.

 Winter, BBC One

-Thought Peaky Blinders had peaked with an entire IRL festival devoted to the Brummie series last year?
+Thought the Shelbys had peaked with an entire IRL festival devoted to the Brummie series last year?
 Not likely.
-As one of the biggest hitting BBC dramas, Steven Knight is sure to draw in the ratings again with the new exploits of the the Shelbys.
-Filming was scheduled to start again in January, but the new Covid-19 restrictions might put that on ice.
-Still, we're hopeful they'll turn the production around quickly enough for it to land at the tail-end of the year.
+As one of the biggest hitting BBC dramas, Steven Knight is sure to draw in the ratings again with the last series of Peaky Blinders.
+Filming started up again in February up on the Moray Firth coast in Scotland.
+We're hopeful they'll turn the production around quickly enough for it to land at the tail-end of the year.

 Lord of the Rings